 What is a payday loan?

-Payday loans typically come with high-interest rates and often exceptionally high APRs.
+However, payday loans often come with high-interest rates and exceptionally high Annual Percentage Rates (APRs).

 How much does a payday loan cost?